What is your holiday strategy?

 2. Take a month off

 One of our clients – the CEO of her firm – takes a month off every year.
-She books that time a year in advance – it is always for a month and always at the same time of year.
-That means that everyone, inside and outside the business, knows exactly what to expect.
-She will be offline during that time.
-And everyone in her support system can work around and plan for that.
+She books that time a year in advance.
+It’s always for a month and always at the same time of year.
+Which means everyone, inside and outside the business, knows exactly what to expect, ie she will be offline during that time.
+And everyone in her support system can work around and plan for it.

-It goes without saying that our client does not have much in the way of holiday at other times of the year.
-And her husband and children understand that while she travels and works hard for 11 months a year, they can always count on her undivided attention for a whole month.
+It goes without saying our client does not have much in the way of holiday at other times of the year.
+And her husband and children understand that while she travels extensively and works long hours for 11 months a year, they can always count on her undivided attention for a whole month.
 Every single year.
 Consistently.

 As a holiday strategy, this works for her, her family, and her firm.
 And it also makes an important statement.
 If the leader of the company can take a whole month off every year, it means that she fully trusts everyone to carry the business in her absence.